microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-05.md

 1. Copy the `Instrumentation Key` GUID from the Application Insights resource.
 You can get this from the output of the previous Azure CLI command or from the Azure Portal.

+### Review where to update the OAut2 configuration in the application

 1. Open the `RockPaperScissorsBoom.Server\appsettings.json` file and note the key that stores the Application Insights Instrumentation Key.
 This is the value we need to modify via environment variables in both the local & Azure deployment.

     ```json